derlinkshaender/dt8601/README.rst

 Where's the documentation?
 **************************

-You may find the detailed docs in English at docs/build/html/en/index.html
+You may find all the reStructured text sources for the documentation here in the repo.

-Die deutsche Version der Dokumenation finden Sie unter docs/build/html/de/index.html
+Currently there is a German version and an English version available (I'm a bit shaky on my English, so I would be glad to receive some feedback on possible improvements, thanks).

+If you just like to read the redered version, please click here: http://pythonhosted.org/dt8601/

 Thanks also to